kchen52/YetAnotherTranslinkApp/README.md

 # Description

 Yet Another Translink App is an Android application that allows a user to track real-time locations of Translink buses.
-This can be done over the internet, or through SMS.
+There was previously SMS support, but has since been removed for simplicity.

 Currently a work in progress, will continue to update this README as the project continues.